Former judge Toothman loses pension over judicial misconduct

 The Pennsylvania State Employees’ Retirement System confirmed this week that Toothman’s pension was “forfeited” March 17, the same day he was formally removed from judicial office by the state Court of Judicial Discipline and barred from ever serving on the bench again.

-The information was released Thursday as part of an open records request by the Observer-Reporter.
-No other details were provided by PSERS in its one-page emailed response to the newspaper.
+The information was released last week as part of an open records request by the Observer-Reporter.
+No other details were provided by SERS in its one-page emailed response to the newspaper.

 The Court of Judicial Discipline ruled last July that Toothman “engaged in misconduct so extreme that brought the judicial office into disrepute” when he retaliated against a courthouse employee and another person who was on probation.
 The eight-judge panel found that Toothman abused his time on the bench and “committed serious misconduct” in two cases that violated judicial conduct rules in 10 of the 21 counts the Judicial Conduct Board brought against him in May 2020.